|

 As a Student Assistant

 From time to time, I need student assistants to help around the lab.
-Sometimes these are volunteer positions and sometimes these are paid positions.
+Most often these are volunteer positions.
 Contact me if you are interested in such a position.
 Persistence pays.

 I am currently looking for one or two undergraduate research students.
-These might be (but don't have to be) students interested in the Honors program for Fall 2010, and if so, I want them to begin their research no later than the summer of 2010.
 If you are interested, contact me.

 |